Entering an existing market with a new product can be challenging, but it doesn’t have to be.

 Let’s use the movie theatre example again to understand what a value matrix might look like.
-The “Individual That Values Good Experiences” is one buyer persona the movie theatre company created based on an individual that will pay extra for activities.
-This persona will spend on upgrades and snacks as long as the experience is good.
+The “Individual That Values Good Experiences” is one buyer persona the movie theatre company created based on an individual who will pay extra for activities.
+This persona will spend on upgrades and snacks if the experience is good.

 B. Pain Points